“In the Auvergne” by Jean-François Millet

 “In the Auvergne”

-Here is one from one of the founders of the Barbizon School of Art who was a huge inspiration for Vincent Van Gogh.
+Here is one from a founder of the Barbizon School who was a huge inspiration for Vincent Van Gogh.

-In the Auvergne” is currently in the collections of the Art Institute of Chicago in Chicago, Illinois.
+In the Auvergne” is currently on display at the Art Institute of Chicago in Illinois, in the United States.

 For more on Jean-François Millet, please visit his short biography here.